Kalana777/Omni/readme.md

 ### Download Data
 Omni is tested with 4 geospatial ER datasets.
-Download the New Zealand Entity Resolution dataset (NZER) [here](https://figshare.com/s/e0e0481d62a3e411178b) and copy to dataset directory.
+Download the New Zealand Entity Resolution dataset (NZER) [here](https://figshare.com/s/e0e0481d62a3e411178b) and copy to data directory.

 The complex geometry enhanced, pre-processed versions of the third-party geospatial ER datasets: GeoD, SGN & GTMD, have been made available [here](https://figshare.com/s/7858aa81a88b2347d09d).
-Unzip the content into the dataset directory.
+Unzip the content into the data directory.

 ### Model Training